Ruth Hiatt: Modeling career

 In August 1922, Hiatt modeled for Beckman Furs of West 7th Street in Los Angeles, California.
 She won first prize for beauty at the annual Venice Beach bathing beauties parade in August 1923.
 She wore a costume of black and white checkered silk, with hat and slippers that matched.

 Recognition

 The Western Association of Motion Picture Advertisers (WAMPAS) selected Hiatt among its thirteen baby star actresses for 1924.
 Blanche Mahaffey, Carmelita Geraghty, and Clara Bow were also chosen.
 Hiatt was blonde but one reporter covering the WAMPAS banquet in San Francisco, in December 1923, wrote that she was brunette.

 Death

 Hiatt died of congestive heart failure on April 21, 1994, in Montrose, California.

 Private life

-In April 1938, Hiatt married Harry Lieberman, an oil man from San Francisco, in Tijuana, Mexico.
+In April 1938, Hiatt married Harry Liberman, an oil man from San Francisco, in Tijuana, Mexico.
 Hiatt had a toy poodle known professionally as Georgette.
 She maintained a diet of lamb chops and pineapple together with strenuous daily exercise.
 Hiatt's personality was vivacious, yet modest, almost to the point of being shy.